Satish1316/HR-Analytics-Dashboard-Using-Power-BI/README.md

 - **Compensation discrepancies** were found to be a contributing factor to employee turnover in certain departments.
 - **Performance scores** were highest in the IT and R&D departments, while sales showed below-average performance.

----

-This description captures the essence of your **HR Analytics Power BI Dashboard** project in the desired format.